and we ourselves heard this utterance made from heaven when we were with Him on the holy mountain.2 Peter 1:18(NASB)

 Peter was not speaking about some tantalising tale he had heard third or fourth-hand from some passing raconteur.
 Peter had been an eyewitness when Christ met on the holy mountain with Moses and Elijah.
 He was one of Christ's three disciples who saw, with their own eyes, Christ's clothes became dazzling bright and supernaturally radiant, whiter than anyone in the world could possibly launder them.

 Peter had the distinct privilege of being one of the few people who witnessed a glimpse of Christ's heavenly majesty and eternal glory which He laid aside so that by faith in His sacrificial death and glorious Resurrection, we might receive salvation.
 And so, it is not surprising that the burning desire of Peter's heart was to communicate the matchless majesty of the Person of Christ to the Christians to whom he was writing - and to ALL who would come to faith in Him.

-Heavenly Father, thank You that the Lord Jesus laid aside His heavenly majesty to come to earth as the substitute for my sin, and for the sin of the entire world.
-Thank You that we have Peter's eyewitness account of His glorious Transfiguration on the holy mount.
-What a moment it must have been for Peter, James, and John to behold Jesus' glory, to hear the Father presenting His beloved Son to the world, and glimpsed His eternal glory.
-May I never lose a sense of the magnificence of His Person, not minimised the enormous sacrifice He made for me by setting aside His glory to come to earth and die on the Cross for my sin.
-Thank You, in Jesus' name, AMEN.
+Heavenly Father, thank You that the Lord Jesus laid aside His heavenly majesty to come to earth as the substitute for my sin and for the sin of the entire world.
+Thank You that we have Peter's eyewitness account of Jesus’ glorious Transfiguration on the holy mount.
+What a moment it must have been for Peter, James, and John to behold Jesus' glory, to hear the Father presenting His beloved Son to the world, and to glimpse His eternal glory.
+May I never lose a sense of the magnificence of Jesus, nor minimise the enormous sacrifice He made for me by setting aside His glory to come to earth and die on a Cross for my sin.
+In Jesus' name, AMEN.